Overview

 The classification system is applied only to areas with mineral soils.
 It cannot be used to classify areas with organic soils.
 Organic soils are designated by the letter "O" on capability maps and have no CLI rating.

 CLI maps published in Ontario present information at various levels of detail, depending on the scale of the soil survey maps they were derived from (Table 1).
-Published provincial Soil Survey Reports can be found at Soil Surveys for Ontario.
+The original soil survey reports and maps that inform this work are available through the Canadian Soil Information Service.

 Table 1.
 Historical soil maps and reports